yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 #### IM Back

 An `imBack` action represents a text response that is added to the chat feed.
-Message Back uses the following fields:
+IM Back uses the following fields:
 * `type` ("`imBack`")
 * `title`
 * `image`